Setup

 2. Open Pages.

-3. Set Source to deploy from a branch.
+3. Set Source to GitHub Actions.

 Publishing rule